cyanzhong/docs.taio.app/docs/faq.md

 ## Why aren't widgets interactive?

-Due to system limitations, all third-party apps in iOS 14 are not interactive.
+Due to system limitations, all third-party apps in iOS 14 and macOS 11 are not interactive.

 However, Taio provides full support for Shortcuts, by leveraging its widgets, you can save data without opening the app.
 Please refer to our [guides](integration/shortcuts.md) to set it up if necessary.

 ## Why isn't the widget updating?

-iOS has some restrictions on how often third-party widgets can be refreshed, refreshes are strictly budgeted.
+There are some restrictions on how often third-party widgets can be refreshed, refreshes are strictly budgeted.
 There is no perfect solution to work around this issue, please try it again later, thanks for your understanding.

 ## Why doesn't iCloud sync work?